Badboy1307/Sky130_RTL_Synth_Workshop/README.md

 ## RTL Synthesizer and Logic synthesis

 Synthesizer is a tool to convert RTL Code to netlist.
 Yosys is the synthesizer used in the workshop.
+Constraints are the guidance offered to the synthesizers.

 ![download (1)](https://user-images.githubusercontent.com/60011091/119988279-8bde1180-bfe3-11eb-9cba-d385700603a2.png)